EPCCed/eidf-docs/docs/storage/overview.md

 !!!
 Note
     We are working to make shared storage accessible from the EIDF GPU Service; this will make it accessible across our computing infrastructure.

-Cerebras only uses CephFS shared storage, and PIs can make it available on their VMs (and with the above development, it will also be available from the GPU Service).
+Cerebras only uses CephFS Shared Storage, and PIs can make it available on their VMs (and with the above development, it will also be available from the GPU Service).

-See more general information about the EIDF shared storage [here](../services/virtualmachines/sharedfs.md).
+See more general information about the EIDF Shared Storage [here](../services/virtualmachines/sharedfs.md).

 ### ⁠Data Publishing Service